 The Economic Injury Disaster Loan (EIDL) Program

 EIDL loans have a maximum term of 30 years, a rate of 3.75% for businesses and 2.75% for nonprofits.
-EIDL loans are capped at $2 million, though as of mid April the maximum amount issued has been capped at $15k as the SBA seeks further funding for the program.
+EIDL loans are capped at $2 million.
 EIDL loans may be used to cover payroll, fixed debts, accounts payable, and other bills that can’t be paid due to the impact of the coronavirus.

 You can also apply for an Emergency Economic Injury Advance of up to $10,000 to be made within 3 days of your loan application.
 The advance is based on the number of employees, with the advance amount determined at a rate of $1,000 per employee.
 An approved EIDL loan is not a prerequisite to this advance.
 You are not required to repay the advance, provided that it is spent on permitted costs (in effect, this is a grant).
 If you also take a PPP loan, this advance will reduce your PPP loan amount.
 If you apply for both a PPP loan and an EIDL loan, duplicate funds from each program cannot be used for the same expenses, nor can the same expenses be used to obtain forgiveness under both programs.